hkoba/yatt_lite/README.md

 normal CPAN style structure.
 This is experimental, but intentional.
 Because:

-1. Engine(modules) and support scripts should be directory bundled together.
+1. Engine(modules) and support scripts should be directly bundled together.
    To achieve this, scripts/* and elisp/* is placed in YATT/.

 2. Since YATT::Lite is still evolving, single (system-wide) installation